-- leading by example and improving personal leadership abilities, promoting high standards of behaviour, managing conflict effectively and appropriately participating in relevant management development; - ensuring this guidance is communicated to your team and ensure you understand your personal responsibilities; - challenging inappropriate behaviour in the workplace promptly and promoting positive employee relationships; - Identifying your individual and team training and development needs in relation to equality and diversity as part of the Helping People to Perform appraisal process.
+- leading by example and improving personal leadership abilities, promoting high standards of behaviour, managing conflict effectively and appropriately participating in relevant management development. - ensuring this guidance is communicated to your team and ensure you understand your personal responsibilities. - challenging inappropriate behaviour in the workplace promptly and promoting positive employee relationships. - Identifying your individual and team training and development needs in relation to equality and diversity as part of the appraisal process.